What is the Google Ad Grant?

 The Google Ad Grant does the exact same thing.
-It allows you to place your own ads there, so let’s say you are an animal rescue and you have dogs that are available for adoption.
-You could advertise to people who are in your geographic area who search, for example, adopt a dog or other things about dogs like “are puppy mills bad.”
+It allows you to place your own ads there.
+Let’s say you are an animal rescue organization and you have dogs available for adoption.
+You could advertise to people who are in your geographic area who are searching for dog adoptions or other things about dogs like “are puppy mills bad.”
 You could have educational content around that.
 Your ads will appear when people search for those terms, and then when they click on them, the person will be taken to your website as normal.

-The difference is that Google pays for that click.
-So instead of you forking over that $4 or $5, Google actually pays for the click using the credit from the Google Ad Grant.
-You can pay for up to $10,000 per month of these clicks.
-Depending on how many people are searching for what you provide, you can end up reaching a lot of people effectively for free using the Google Ad Grant, which is very cool.
+With the Google Ad Grant, instead of you forking over that $4 or $5, Google covers the cost of that click using the credit from the Google Ad Grant.
+Basically, Google pays for that click.
+You can “spend” up to $10,000 per month for these clicks.
+Depending on how many people are searching for what you provide, you can end up reaching a lot of people for free using the Google Ad Grant.
 It’s a wonderful program, and we think probably one of the most underutilized resources that nonprofits have available today.

-Everything about the Google Ad Grant is designed to not only bring people to your website, but also to have them truly take action and make a difference once they get there.
-So a lot of people focus on, for example, we have $10,000 per month – let’s spend all $10,000.
+Everything about the Google Ad Grant is designed to not only bring people to your website but also to have them take meaningful action once they get there.
+Many people focus on the fact that they have $10,000 per month to spend, so they want to spend the entire amount.
 That’s actually not the best thing to optimize for.
-Instead, what you want to be looking at, is what are we getting – what is the output – what are the conversions that are happening as a result of people coming to our website.
-So are people landing on the website and filling out sign-up forms?
+Instead, what you want to look for is what you are getting for your spend, what the output is, what conversions are taking place as a result of people coming to your website.
+Are people landing on the website and filling out sign-up forms?
 Are they donating?
 Are they signing up to volunteer?
 Are they adopting animals?
-Are they watching videos that we’ve created, educating them about different topics?
+Are they watching videos that you’ve created to educate them about different topics?
 These are the outcomes that really matter.
 Google has structured the entire program so that you actually don’t focus on spend.
-They’ll discourage you to do that at every turn, but instead, focus on the meaningful conversions.
-We’ll get into that in some of the other videos.
+They’ll discourage you to do that at every turn, and instead, encourage you to focus on valuable conversions.

 That is the Google Grant in a nutshell.
 You have $10,000 per month to spend on ads in Google search results to reach people who are searching for what you do, bring them to your website, and encourage them to take the next step in supporting your work.